For Immediate Release

 Fireman identified some emerging technologies – advanced sensors robotics and artificial intelligence – that he says are establishing a “new normal” in industry and pointed out the changes these technologies might introduce.
 “I can envision a future scenario where a command center evaluates and issues drones for repair of an unmanned vessel – with no human intervention on board,” he said.

 Autonomy introduces a new set of functional requirements, which introduces design and engineering principles that are more risk-based, Fireman explained.
 “Technical review for safety and regulatory compliance will be critical to verify automated systems meet expected standards,” he said.
-“This is where classification societies play a vital role by establishing and maintaining independent rules.”
+“This is where classification organizations play a vital role by establishing and maintaining independent rules.”

 The department of Naval Architecture and Marine Engineering (NAME) at the University of Michigan was started in 1879 with an act of Congress authorizing a Navy officer to teach “steam engineering and iron shipbuilding.”
 Since this modest beginning, NAME has grown into a worldwide leader in education and research, developing engineers and technology to advance the state of the art for systems operating in the marine environment.